 It was surprising to find it so well maintained and clean for a park in the middle of a major city.
 We were lucky enough to be here in late summer with most of the flower beds still in bloom.
 I can only imagine how stunning this park looks with the Fall foliage display.

 We enjoyed our walk around the lagoon and also found this large Japanese lantern on a small pedestal.
 A Japanese antique dealer gave this to the city in 1904.
 It looked a bit out of place but I guess that’s one of the great things about the garden.
 You never know what will greet you at the next corner.

 The garden has quite a few statues honoring some Boston statesmen and champion of causes.
 But, the most prominent statue here was surprisingly of George Washington who was America’s first president.
 This bronze, equestrian statue has been here since 1869 and considered by many as one of the country’s finest statues.
 A local sculptor named Thomas Ball built it.

 Boston is filled with numerous monuments and historical buildings.
 It’s a wonderful city to learn about American history especially for kids currently studying it in school for some enhanced learning.
 With all the sightseeing we were doing, it was really nice to relax and enjoy nature at two of Boston’s premiere green spaces.
 If you happen to be in Boston, don’t miss stopping by Boston Common and the Public Garden.
 After all, I don’t think there’s nowhere else in the world you can cruise on a swan boat.

-Boston Common and Public Garden Basics and Tips
+Tips for visiting Boston Common and Public Garden with kids